Restore Lost IMEI Number On Android For Free

 - On your Android device, go to the Google Play Store and download the MTK Engineering Mode app.

 - Go to Connectivity and then select CDS information.

 - Select Phone 1 and then type the following digits in the box: AT+EGMR=1,7,’ Your IMEI Number.’
 (Without the quotation marks and comma.)

 - Once you’ve completed this, tap ‘Send AT Command.’

 - Now you’ll need to restart your device by holding down the power and volume down buttons at the same time.
 Hold on for 3-4 seconds or until the screen goes dark.
 In a few moments, it should turn back on.

 If You Have A Dual SIM Phone

 - If you have a dual-SIM smartphone, go to the MTK Engineering App and select Phone 2, then type the following: AT+EMGR=1,10,’ Your IMEI Number.
 (Without the quotation marks or the final full stop)

 - After you’ve completed this, you’ll need to transmit the command.
 After that, restart your device as instructed in Step 6 above.

 Once you’ve completed this, you should be able to view the network.
 Note: If this doesn’t work, try adding a space after AT, e.g. AT +EMGR.
 Instead of typing ‘AT+EMGR,’ type this.
 If this strategy doesn’t work for you, you’ll need to go on to the next step in the process.
-Finally, you have all that you need to know to restore lost IMEI numbers on Android for free!
+Finally, you have all that you need to know in order to restore lost IMEI number on Android for free!